About Me – originally posted Feb. 27, 2013

 Support Group Programs

-I have been writing poetry for about several years now.
+I have been writing poetry for several years now.
 My writing comes from needing to get my feelings and emotions out of my head.
 This helps me frame up and clarify all the emotions and thoughts colliding and crashing into each other in my head.
 Initially, I started writing about my anger, frustration and fear I had about Parkinson’s.
 Over time, my writing transitioned, focusing on other aspects of life that I enjoy, or observe, or think about; such as a word or phrase I find interesting.
 Some are very personal and were written and intended just for me; but now I would like to share them.
 Some poems have meter and rhyme, others free style.
 It just depends on how I feel about the subject when I’m writing.

 I initially was taking pictures of clouds, trees, flowers and leaves as subject matter to paint.
 I took some of my best pictures and then pictures of some of my best artwork and had notecards made.
 They turned out great!